IAIA24 Sessions

 Conference Topic: T10.
 Protecting and promoting the right to a safe, clean, and healthy environment

-How can HIA be more effective?
+How can HIA and health in EA be more effective?
 How can it effect change?
 What is its role in the Just Transformation?
 This World Café will meet the challenge, identified at the ASEAN workshop in IAIA23, to develop new tools and skills to deliver the right to a healthy, sustainable and clean environment.

 Acceptance Status: approve